December 2022 Twitter suspensions: Twitter policy changes

 On December 14, 2022, the social media platform created the new rule that was used to ban accounts publishing the real-time location and movement of private jets.
-Specifically, Twitter's private information and media policy was modified to include a clause prohibiting the sharing of live location data, stating "we will remove any tweets or accounts that share someone's live location".
-The word "jet" does not appear anywhere in the twitter policy but according to CNN reporter Donie O'Sullivan the rules "appeared to be designed specifically to justify the removal of the jet-tracking account".
+Specifically, Twitter's private information and media policy was modified to include a clause prohibiting the sharing of live location data: "we will remove any tweets or accounts that share someone's live location".
+The word "jet" does not appear anywhere in the Twitter policy, but according to CNN reporter Donie O'Sullivan the rules "appeared to be designed specifically to justify the removal of the jet-tracking account".

 Twitter's official @TwitterSafety account issued messages about the policy change, writing that they would remove tweets that posted live location information and suspend accounts dedicated to doing so.
 They clarified that users were allowed to share their own live location and the "historical" location of someone else, but "not same-day" information.

-Musk himself also tweeted about the new policy on December 14, writing:
+Musk himself also tweeted about the new policy on December 14.

 Suspension of flight-tracking accounts

-The same day the new rule was implemented, Twitter suspended the @ElonJet account, as well as the personal account of its creator (@JxckSweeney).
+The day the new rule was implemented, Twitter suspended the @ElonJet account, as well as the personal account of its creator (@JxckSweeney).
 Other similar accounts were also suspended, including some that followed the planes of other billionaires such as Bill Gates and Jeff Bezos.
 Some of these had also been operated by Sweeney, who defended himself, telling NBC News: "All I'm doing is taking their data and putting it on Twitter.
 There's nothing I'm doing wrong, and I didn't mean any harm."

 On December 14, Musk said that a car carrying one of his children had been followed by a "crazy stalker (thinking it was me), who later blocked car from moving & climbed onto hood".
-In the same tweet, Musk said he would be taking legal action against Sweeney and "organizations who supported harm to my family" as a result of the alleged altercation.
-Musk publicly posted video footage of a man who he said was the person that had been involved in this incident.
+In the same tweet, Musk said he would take legal action against Sweeney and "organizations who supported harm to my family" as a result of the alleged altercation.
+Musk publicly posted video footage of a man who he said was the person involved in the incident.
 The man in the video was also using his smartphone to record whoever was filming him, and Musk included the man's license plate in the video clip, asking his followers if anyone recognized him.
 The South Pasadena police were called to the scene, but no report had been filed.
 They found no link to suggest the ElonJet account had contributed to the confrontation.
 The department believes the suspect is a member of Musk's security team.

 Suspension of journalist accounts

-On December 15, 2022, the social networking service Twitter suspended the accounts of several high-profile journalists who routinely reported on the platform and its owner and CEO, Elon Musk.
-These journalists included:
+On December 15, 2022, the social networking service Twitter suspended the accounts of several journalists who routinely reported on the platform and Musk, including: